 5 ways to destroy your firefighting career on social media

-If you're on the hunt for creative way to toss away that great career in firefighting, I've got the answer for you: Be irresponsible and reckless in your use of social media
+If you're on the hunt for creative way to toss away that great career in firefighting, here the answer: Be irresponsible and reckless on social media

 By Dr. Richard Weinblatt